amjadodeh/gnome-setup-scripts/README.md

 - [Legacy (GTK3) Theme Scheme Auto Switcher](https://extensions.gnome.org/extension/4998/legacy-gtk3-theme-scheme-auto-switcher/)
 - [Overview Background](https://extensions.gnome.org/extension/5856/overview-background/)

-The scripts also use the 'top' or 'bottom' options to determine the panel's position without prompting the user.
+The scripts accept either 'top' or 'bottom' as the first argument to determine the panel's position.
 If either of these options is specified, the panel is set to the chosen position.
 If neither is specified, the script will prompt the user to choose the preferred panel position.

 Finally, the scripts configure and make some additional tweaks by writing to files, and by using gsettings and dconf.